Lean4Lean: Verifying a Typechecker for Lean, in Lean: Inductive types

 \section{Inductive types}

 Lean's implementation of inductive types is based on Dybjer \cite{dybjer}.
-It notably differs from Coq in that rather than having primitive \texttt{fix} and \texttt{match} expressions, we have constants called ``recursors'' generated from the inductive specification.
-This choice significantly simplifies the \lstinline|VExpr| type, which as we have seen contains no special support for anything inductive-related except for the generic def.eq. hook \textsc{t-extra}.
-It also means we do not need a complex guard checker, something which MetaCoq currently axiomatizes \cite{coqcoqcorrect} and which has been the source of soundness bugs in the past.
+It notably differs from Rocq in that rather than having primitive \textsf{fix} and \textsf{match} expressions, we have constants called ``recursors'' generated from the inductive specification.
+This choice significantly simplifies the \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/Theory/VExpr.lean#L6}{\code{VExpr}} type, which as we have seen contains no special support for anything inductive-related except for the generic def.eq. hook \textsc{t-extra}.
+It also means we do not need a complex guard checker, something which MetaRocq currently axiomatizes \cite{coqcoqcorrect} and which has been the source of soundness bugs in the past.
 Instead, the complexity is pushed to the generation of the recursor for the inductive type.\footnote{It would be premature to draw conclusions about the relative complexity of these two approaches though, as many of the important theorems are unfinished.}

 For single inductives, the algorithm is described in full in \cite{leantt}.
-In Lean 3, nested and mutual inductives were simulated using single inductives so the kernel only had to deal with the single inductive case.
-However this simulation process was both costly and did not cover the full grammar of nested and mutual inductives, so Lean 4 moved the checking to the kernel.
+In Lean 3, nested and mutual inductives were simulated using single inductives so the kernel only had to deal with the single inductive case, but for performance reasons Lean 4 moved the checking to the kernel.
 For a simple example of a mutual inductive, we can define \lstinline|Even| and \lstinline|Odd| by mutual induction like so:

 which generates the definitions:

 and the definitional equalities: